STREAMPULSE

 Date-time stamps can be challenging to format.

-In R you can create a 'POSIXct' object.
-Below is an example of how to convert a date-time string to the correct format:
+example of how to convert a date-time string to the correct format:

 The as.POSIXct function can convREGIONIDert any date-time format and any time zone.
 For details on all of the format structure codes, see the R documentation.

-In matlab you can create a date time string with the numeric values for your timestamp, accounting for the UTC offset:
+you can create a date time string with the numeric values for your timestamp, accounting for the UTC offset:

-timeStr = datestr(timeVec,'yyyy-mm-dd HH:MM:SS'); % what you will save
+time.UTC = -5; % UTC offset for EST timeVec = [time.year time.month time.day time.hour-time.UTC time.min time.sec]; timeStr = datestr(timeVec,'yyyy-mm-dd HH:MM:SS'); % what you will save

-In Excel you can modify the timestamp with a formula based on the timezone offset:
+you can modify the timestamp with a formula based on the timezone offset:

 =TimeCell+(tzOffsetHours/24)

-Then modify the cell format of the new column with a “custom” type to match YYYY-MM-DD HH:MM:SS (see documentation).
+Then modify the cell format of the new column with a “custom” type to match YYYY-MM-DD HH:MM:SS

-Be sure to put the modified date-time stamp as the first column in your exported .csv.
+Be sure to put the modified date-time stamp as the first column in your exported .csv

 Saving files

-Exporting a .csv from R is easy with the readr package, which saves files without row names and preserves the ISO date-time format:
+package, which saves files without row names and preserves the ISO date-time format:

-write_csv(datatable, path="NC_Eno_2016-10-13.csv")
+library(readr) write_csv(datatable, path="NC_Eno_2016-10-13.csv")

 Uploading Manually Collected Data